irnikesh/data-science/README.md

-This repository contains my resources for Machine Learning: models, plots, etc.
+This repository contains useful resources for Machine Learning: how to work with models, plots, etc.

 ### Useful links: